Spcman/stable-diffusion-m1/_posts/2022-11-25-using-dreambooth-on-mac.md

 ## After running the cells

 At the end of the process navigate to the OUTPUT_DIR in your gdrive and find your checkpoint model.
-This will be approximately 2 GB or more.
+This may be inside a subfolder and will be approximately 2 GB or more.

-Pictures below were generated in DiffusionBee (with the custom model option).
-The txt2image prompt I used was: picture of nigel adams spcman as neo from the movie matrix, green digital background, badass
+The pictures below were generated in DiffusionBee (with the custom model option).
+The txt2image prompt I used was: 'picture of nigel adams spcman as neo from the movie matrix, green digital background, badass' lol.

 ![png]({{ site.url }}{{ site.baseurl }}/images/005/nigel_adams_brisbane.png)